jedrichards/node-deployment/README.md

 ### 3. The post-recieve hook

-At this stage I'll assume you have the application code added to a fully working remote Gitolite repo on the server and are able to push and pull to it with ease from your workstation.
+At this stage I'll assume you have some application code added to a fully working remote Gitolite repo on the server and are able to push and pull to it with ease from your workstation.

-The task of the Git `post-receive` hook is to invoke a generic deploy script which moves the Node app files out of the bare Gitolite repo and into whichever location we decide to store our active node apps on the server whnever new code is pushed.
-First you need to SSH into the server and become the `git` user:
+The task of the Git `post-receive` hook is to invoke a generic deploy script which moves the Node app files out of the bare Gitolite repo and into whichever location we decide to store our active node apps on the server whenever new code is pushed.
+First you need to SSH into the server and become Gitolite's `git` user:

 	ssh user@host
 	sudo su git